-Hispanic culture is rich and vibrant, exuberant and colorful.
-With traditions dating back through centuries of cultural influence from more than 20 countries, the Hispanic family bond is strong and brings special meaning when saying goodbye to a loved one.
+Hispanic culture is rich and vibrant, exuberant and colourful.
+With traditions dating back through centuries of cultural influence from 22 countries and a large Roman-Catholic influence, the Hispanic family bond is strong and brings special meaning when saying goodbye to a loved one.

 Hispanic funeral ceremony

 The funeral, which generally occurs the day after the wake, is a time when families prepare to say goodbye to their loved one.
 The service is usually presided over by a priest or a clergyman if the person was not Catholic.
 Personal items and gifts may be laid in the casket to help the person who has passed to have a successful journey to the afterlife.

 After the ceremony, the burial takes place.
 Because many Mexicans and Central Americans believe there are days when the dead return to walk among us, many Hispanics wish to be returned to their homeland to be buried with other members of the family in a Catholic cemetery.
 Roman Catholics often do not cremate their loved ones.

 Afterward, family members may get together to share a meal, pray and discuss memories of the loved one.

 Celebrations of life are becoming more common for Hispanics, and Dignity Memorial® professionals can help you plan the right celebration for your loved one.
 A custom event might be a family feast or visitation that goes into the night at the funeral home or a culturally themed event with a mariachi band.
 Think about how the person’s uniqueness can be conveyed through a service.
 What pictures and stories can be shared during the service?
 Should the service be bilingual or in just one language?